mwong009/pycmtensor/docs/getting_started/quick-start.md

     ```

 !!! info
     `pycmtensor.expressions.Beta` follows the same syntax as in [Biogeme]() `biogeme.expressions.Beta` for familiarity sake.
-However, `pycmtensor.expressions.Beta` uses `aesara.tensor` variables to define the mathematical ops.
+However, `pycmtensor.expressions.Beta` uses `pytensor.tensor` variables to define the mathematical ops.
 Currently they are not interchangable.

 ## Specifying utility equations